 “With the text voted today, we would be able to achieve the main goal of the directive - namely to save 20 percent of energy in 2020.”

-A central article, number 6, of the highly complex draft law focuses on a target requiring energy firms to achieve annual energy savings equal to 1.5 percent of their sales.
+A central article, number 6, of the highly complex draft law focuses on a requirement for utilities to achieve annual energy savings equal to 1.5 percent of their sales.